lootlocker/unity-sdk/README.md

 ## Support

-If you have any issues you can reach us on our [Dicord Server](https://discord.lootlocker.io/)
+If you have any issues or just wanna chat you can reach us on our [Discord Server](https://discord.lootlocker.io/)